 The question here is whether a stewardship code is an effective mechanism to bring about increased shareholder activism by minority institutional shareholders through increased monitoring and engagement with controlling shareholders in concentrated ownership jurisdictions.
 There appears to be no evidence that stewardship codes have an impact on the decisions of minority institutional shareholders as to whether and the extent to which they will engage and monitor with their investee companies.
-While there is evidence of minority institutional shareholder activism in concentrated ownership jurisdictions, it is relatively uncommon.
-Save for hedge funds, minority institutional shareholders are generally passive due to their short-term investment strategies; highly diversified portfolio structures; and short-term performance metric and compensation mechanisms.
-The problems among the institutional investors
+While there is evidence of minority institutional shareholder activism in concentrated ownership jurisdictions, it is relatively uncommon.215 Save for hedge funds, minority institutional shareholders are generally passive due to their short-term investment strategies; highly diversified portfolio structures; and short-term performance metric and compensation mechanisms.216 Further, collective action and free rider problems among the institutional investors